lgreski/datasciencectacontent/markdown/pml-randomForestPerformance.md

 ### Test Scenario 1: parallel vs. single-threaded processing

 As illustrated in the following table, multi-threading has a significant, positive impact on the performance of the `caret::train()` function.
 As expected, the difference in processing times for the linear discriminant model was negligible.
-However, for the random forest, the multi-threaded version finished 58% faster than the single-threaded version.
+However, for the random forest, the multi-threaded version finished 58% faster than the single-threaded version (as measured on the HP Omen laptop with Intel® Core™ i7-4720HQ processor).

 #### Figure 1: Run time by Machine Learning Algorithm and Threading Model
 <table>